 Some Brazilian universities - most of them public - are recognized worldwide and are listed in the Times Higher Education Ranking (THE, 2021), such as University of São Paulo (USP), Federal University of Minas Gerais (UFMG), Federal University of Rio Grande do Sul (UFRGS), among others.
-The Federal University of Health Sciences of Porto Alegre (UFCSPA) is a recently founded public university specialized in Health Sciences and it is also included in THE Ranking.
-The inclusion of universities in THE Ranking reflects their quality and contribution to society.
+The Federal University of Health Sciences of Porto Alegre (UFCSPA) is a recently founded public university specialized in Health Sciences and it is also included in the THE Ranking.
+The inclusion of universities in the THE

+Ranking reflects their quality and contribution to society.
 Several factors are considered in this process, most of which are related to the Sustainable Development Goals (SDG) of the United Nations (UN) Agenda 2030 (THE, 2021).

 Sustainability is one of the main principles assessed when analyzing the quality of an institution and its commitment to the SDGs.
 In addition, the Talloires Declaration, signed by more than 350 university rectors in over 40 countries in 1990, formalized the commitment to environmental sustainability in higher education.
 In this way, the UN created the Decade of Education for Sustainable Development in 2005, encouraging and requiring public and private universities to align their missions, visions, and values with sustainability (UNESCO, 2021; RAMOS, 2015).
 Sustainable environments clearly contribute to reducing costs of institutions despite the relatively high investment required in the implementation phase.
 Accordingly, sustainable institutions not only are environment-friendly places but also spend less on infrastructure, thus becoming economically sustainable (LIMA; ALMEIDA, 2021).

 Brazil faces one of the worst economic and political crises in its history (SANTOS, 2020), which has worsened with the COVID-19 pandemic.
-Recently, the government announced a 30% budget cut to the public federal universities, which were already struggling to sustain their infrastructure, including paying for energy and water.
-Therefore, urgent actions must be taken to reduce the impact of these financial restrictions (STEFAN; AGUIAR; HONÓRIO, 2020).
+Recently, Brazil suffered significant budget cuts to public federal universities, mainly between 2020 and 2022.
+These institutions were already struggling to sustain their infrastructure, including paying for energy and water; therefore, urgent actions must be taken to reduce the impact of these financial restrictions (STEFAN; AGUIAR; HONÓRIO, 2020).

-Despite the comparative advantages of public universities in the sense of scientific relevance through their publications, they may not be maintained or even remain viable if these institutions do not initiate extensive reform programs and structural changes, especially in their management.
-Formulation of institutional development projects and strategic management are essential to deal with a highly competitive and differentiated environment, aiming at sustainability, not only as a commitment to society and the environment, but also as an alternative for their financial survival (ROHRICH; TAKAHASHI, 2019).
+Despite the comparative advantages of public universities in terms of scientific relevance through their publications, they might not be maintained or even remain open if they do not initiate extensive reform programs and structural changes, especially in institutional management.
+Formulation of development projects and strategic management are essential to deal with a highly competitive and differentiated environment, aiming at sustainability, not only as a commitment to society and the environment, but also as an alternative for their financial survival (ROHRICH; TAKAHASHI, 2019).

 This scenario calls for a reformulation of the methods of financing higher education in Brazil, defining criteria through the degree of efficiency, effectiveness, and scientific contribution to the country.
-The analysis of the budgets and general accounts of the Brazilian government showed that projections and spending on education grew until 2015 where it began a downward curve of public funding on higher education.
-Moreover, it is observed that such resources are still insufficient in view of the structural problems of the educational systems (SILVA, 2019).
+The analysis of the budgets and general accounts of the Brazilian government showed that projections and spending on education grew until 2015, when a downward curve of public funding on higher education started to be observed.
+Moreover, the available resources are insufficient in view of the structural problems of the educational systems (SILVA, 2019).